Best AI Models for Language Translation - May 2026

 Open-Source Options

-Meta's NLLB-200 model targets the long tail of low-resource languages spoken by communities far from major tech hubs.
+Meta's NLLB-200 targets the long tail of low-resource languages spoken by communities far from major tech hubs.

 Source: unsplash.com